 View all Employee Surveys by NBRI.

 Conducting employee and customer surveys provides insight into the attitudes and perceptions of the people driving the success of your company.
 This knowledge, used in the proper way, provides empowerment and points you in the right direction for success.
 In an article published in the Consulting Psychology Journal: Practice and Research, Kyle Lundby, Kristofer Fenlason, and Shon Magnan assert that “numerous studies have shown a significant relationship between employee attitudes, customer attitudes, and bottom-line financial measures.”
 One case in point was described by Anthony Rucci, Steven Kirn, and Richard Quinn in an article published in the Harvard Business Review.
 The authors describe a company that had a realistic grasp of how employees and customers actually think and behave.
-They found that a small change in employees attitudes had a measurable effect on customer attitudes and revenue growth.
+They found that a small change in employees attitudes had a measurable effect on increasing customer satisfaction and revenue growth.increasing customer satisfaction and revenue growth.

 In a book published by the Harvard Business School Press titled In Good Company: How Social Capital Makes Organizations Work, management experts Don Cohen and Laurence Prusak identify social capital as a resource that can contribute to every facet of organizational life.
 They describe social capital as the “glue that holds organizations together” and as an invisible resource that can multiply in value if it is nurtured properly.
 Cohen and Prusak define social capital as “a stock of active connections among people: the trust, mutual understanding, and shared values and behaviors that bind the members of human networks and communities and make cooperative action possible.”
 They state that social capital bridges the space between people.
 Not only can employee surveys help you identify where your company stands in terms of social capital, but analyzed correctly they can also identify key factors to work on to increase it.
 No matter how well we are doing we can always do better.
 Constantly striving to improve prevents us from living in a state of stagnation.

-Let’s look at how a company providing high tech surgical equipment utilized employee surveys to improve employee attitudes and perceptions and increase their bottom line.
+Let’s look at how a company providing high tech surgical equipment utilized employee surveys to increase employee satisfaction and perceptions and increase their bottom line.
 A few years ago this company decided to begin conducting annual employee surveys.
 They contracted with a consulting firm, the National Business Research Institute (NBRI), to develop their survey and to collect and analyze the data.
 The results of the initial survey were benchmarked against other companies in the same industry and the results were mediocre.
 The overall performance of this company was barely (6%) above average.
 What company strives to be barely above average?
 That’s right, none.
 The statistical analyses performed on the data indicated five root causes that were driving 59% of the survey items.
 They were:

 - My supervisor communicates effectively.